-Recurring revenues 2016 EUR 21m

-Employees (Q1 2017) 121 (of which 97 are hotel related personnel)
+EUR 14m

-Projects under development 300,000 sqm

-Investment value of portfolio (Dec Colliers 2016) EUR 236m
+Employees (31.12.2017) 88 (40 in development) Projects under development ~300m sqm Investment value of portfolio (Dec Colliers 2016) EUR 236m Market Can (31 12 2017) FUR 103m

-Market Cap (01.06.2017) EUR 101m

 WHY PRO KAPITAL EXISTS

 - In the mid 1990s, Pro Kapital saw an opportunity in the Baltic real estate market and acquired large undeveloped land plots in Tallinn, Riga and Vilnius. - The real estate market in the Baltic capitals has attractive growth rates with prices lagging behind other European capitals. - Strong economic growth in the Baltic region, with above average growth in the region's capitals. - The governments benefit from very low national debt levels and healthy spending proved by solid ratings from rating institutes. - The Baltic real estate market is showing steady positive growth with double-digit numbers in certain areas within the Baltic capitals.